faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 One simple way to demonstrate that LDS members are generally reluctant to consult unapproved sources is to merely ask a member to read or share links discussing alternative models of LDS truth-claims, even if they include links to faithful responses.[^alternative_sources]  Few will do so and even fewer would be willing to share such critiques with others.

 ### 14. No viable alternative

+Leaders repeatedly emphasize that there is no viable alternative to life within the LDS Church:

 Elder Jeffery R. Holland [taught](https://www.lds.org/general-conference/2004/04/abide-in-me?lang=eng):